belthor777/Machine-Learning/PH207x/excercises/Lesson8/Survey Data Analysis.md

 * Cluster Sampling - We randomly sample 25 districts from Inventia and randomly sample 40 people within each district.
 * Stratified Cluster sampling - Within each of the 4 provinces, we sample 5 districts and sample 50 people within each selected district.

+> **Discuss the advantages and disadvantages of these survey designs, considering ease of implementation, c ost, feasibility, and precision of your estimate.
+Which design would you do in practice?**
+>
+> This is an open-ended question, without a definitive correct answer.
+Please discuss your answers below on the discussion boards.